guansss/pixi-live2d-display/README.md

 Live2D integration for [PixiJS](https://github.com/pixijs/pixi.js) v5.

-**Resources**
+This project aims to be a universal Live2D framework on the web platform.
+While the official Live2D framework is just complex and problematic, this project has rewritten it to unify and simplify the APIs, which allows you to control the Live2D models on a high level without the need to learn how the internal system works.

+#### Demo

 - [Basic demo](https://codepen.io/guansss/pen/oNzoNoz/left?editors=1010)
 - [Advanced demo](https://codepen.io/guansss/pen/KKgXBOP/left?editors=0010)

+#### Documentation

 - [Wiki](https://github.com/guansss/pixi-live2d-display/wiki)
 - [API Documentation](https://guansss.github.io/pixi-live2d-display/)

 ## Cubism

 Cubism is the name of Live2D SDK.
-There are so far three versions of it: Cubism 2.1, Cubism 3 and Cubism 4, where the Cubism 4 runtime is backward-compatible with Cubism 3 models.
+There are so far three versions of it: Cubism 2.1, Cubism 3 and Cubism 4; where Cubism 4 is backward-compatible with Cubism 3 models.

-This plugin supports Cubism 2.1 and Cubism 4 runtime, and thus all kinds of Live2D models.
+This plugin supports all variants of Live2D models by using Cubism 2.1 and Cubism 4.

 #### Requirement